kore4lyf/notes/data_structures_and_algorithms/A Common Sense Guide To Data Structure and Algorithm.md

 This new algorithm appears to make N comparisons for N data elements.
 This is because there’s only one loop.
 We know that O(N) is much faster than O(N^2), so by using this second approach, we’ve optimized our hasDuplicateValue function significantly.
 This is a huge speed boost.

 ## CHAPTER 5: Optimizing Code with and Without Big O

 There may be times when two competing algorithms are described in the same way using Big O, yet one algorithm is faster than the other.
 In this chapter, you’re going to learn how to discern between two algorithms that seem to have the same efficiency, and how to select the faster of the two.

 ### Selection Sort

 #### Code Implementation: Selection Sort

+1. We check each cell of the array from left to right to determine which value is least.
+2. we swap its value with the
+value we began the pass-through with.
+This would  be  index  0  in  the  first  pass-through,

 Here’s a JavaScript implementation of Selection Sort:

 ```js
 function selectionSort(array) {
     for(let i = 0; i < array.length - 1; i++) {